User Events

 - The

-ensures unique IDs for buttons, enabling multiple instances of theCounter
+instance_nameensures unique IDs for buttons, enabling multiple instances of theCountercomponent to exist independently.